forcecore/CsfStuff/README.md

 # CsfStuff

-CSF &lt;-> STR converter and merger util for two STR files.
-This should work for all games from RA2 all the way to RA3.
+CSF &lt;-> STR converter + Merger util for multiple STR files.
+These tools should work for all games from RA2 all the way to RA3.

 ## csf2str